woodruffw/ruby-inih/README.md

 #=> {"section"=>{"key"=>"value"}}
 ```

-Integers, floating-point numbers, and booleans are coerced into their respective Ruby types.
+Integers, floating-point numbers, and booleans are coerced into their respective Ruby types by
+default, **unless** `normalize: false` is passed to either method.

 ### TODO

-* Coerce scientific-notation?
+* Coerce scientific notation?

 ### License